phpList/core/README.md

 ### Development

-For running the application in development mode using the built-in PHP server, use this command:
+To run the application in development mode using PHP's built-in server, use this command:

 ```bash